esfoobar/introduction-to-ai/Presentation.md

   - Face recognition: ~millions of parameters
   - GPT-4: >1 trillion parameters
 - Training Process
+  - Parameters are the controlling knobs of the model
-  - Like tuning millions of interconnected knobs
+  - Like tuning millions of interconnected instruments in an orchestra
-  - Automatic parameter adjustment
   - Pattern recognition and optimization
-  - Fixed settings after training
+  - Once trained, the model can't learn new things

 > SPEAKER NOTES (4 minutes):
 >
-> Opening Hook:
-> "Imagine having a conversation with someone who has read every book ever written."
->
+> What are LLMs?
-> Focus Areas:
-> - Real-world analogies for technical concepts
-> - Historical context of AI development
-> - Future implications

 ### Text Processing